CAEBL 2026 - CATLR's Conference for Advancing Evidence-Based Learning

 Call For Proposals Now Open

-All of this year’s conference sessions will be held virtually and synchronously.
+All of this year’s conference sessions will be held virtually and synchronously in Zoom.

 Proposals may focus on any topic related to your educational practice.
-Priority will be given to those focused on one or more of the conference themes:
+Priority will be given to those aligned with the conference theme described above.

 Session Formats

-The 2025 conference will include four session formats.
+CAEBL 2026 will include four session formats.
 Presenters are asked to identify their preferred session format in the proposal form.
-Priority will be given to proposals focused on one or more of the conference themes.
+The conference committee may suggest an alternative format.

 - Results Presentation (30 minutes – 20 minutes presentation, 10 minutes Q&A) – Results presentations give attendees the opportunity to learn about a presenter’s fully developed and implemented educational practice.

-- Work-in-Progress Presentation (15 minutes – 10 minutes presentation, 5 minutes Q&A) – This lightning round presentation format gives attendees the opportunity to be inspired by an educational innovation or idea in development.
-We will group multiple presenters, ideally with related work, into shared conference sessions.
+- Work-in-Progress Presentation (30 minutes – 20 minutes presentation, 10 minutes Q&A) – This format gives attendees the opportunity to be inspired by an educational innovation or idea in development or a SoTL inquiry in process.

 - Panel (45 minutes, including at least 15 minutes discussion with audience) – Panel discussions are appropriate for topics that benefit from multiple perspectives.
 The goal for panel discussions is to provide panelists and audience members the opportunity to exchange insights, engage in discussion, and learn from each other’s experiences.
 The panel leader should submit the proposal and identify NO MORE THAN 3-4 panelists.